I am a paper artist – making cuts, collages and sculptures – and an FFillustrator.

 I have several best-selling published books and my work is exhibited internationally.
 I am the in-house illustrator for English Heritage.
 I also have a wide experience of working with museums as a Visiting Artist, including the Victoria & Albert Museum, New York Historical Society, Sir John Soane Museum, Museum of London, Holburne Museum in Bath, British Museum, Hampton Court Palace, Wallace Collection and National Portrait Gallery among many others.
 I am a visiting tutor at the Bristol Drawing School in the Royal West of England Academy and at Bath University’s creative space – The Edge.

-If you would like to talk about commissioning me to create a piece of art or to exhibit at an event please email me at firstname.lastname@example.org.
+If you would like to talk about commissioning me to create an artwork or to exhibit at an event, please email me firstname.lastname@example.org.

 I make paper objects by cutting with a scalpel knife but also by folding, crumpling, crushing, layering or by using papier-mache techniques.
 Paper comes in infinite textures, weights and colours and I choose carefully depending on the nature of the project and the techniques I’m going to apply.

 I make story-telling images with strong figurative and character elements, humour and lots of movement.
 I am inspired by the natural world – shells, seed heads, wild flowers, fossils – fabric design, stained glass windows, tapestries, fairy tales and folklore and historic artifacts.

 The Art of Papercutting illustrates the multitude of ways in which a knife can be used for creating cut-paper art in portraits, fashion, landscapes, illustration and covers - even life drawing.
 The book also provides guidance for would-be paper cutters and includes twelve templates.